 Chlamydia and gonorrhea are both STIs that are often asymptomatic.
 These common infections are easily treated with antibiotics.
 If left untreated for a long time, they can lead to complications like pelvic inflammatory disease (PID), ectopic pregnancy, chronic pelvic pain due to adhesions, infertility, complications in pregnancy, and more.

 That’s why it’s a good idea to get tested for STIs frequently, especially if you’ve recently had sex with someone new or have multiple sexual partners.

 - Increased vaginal discharge

 - Pelvic pain

-When an infection like chlamydia or gonorrhea goes untreated, it can spread to the uterus, fallopian tubes, and ovaries in an infection called pelvic inflammatory disease (PID).
+When an infection like chlamydia or gonorrhea goes untreated, it can spread inside the pelvis to the uterus, uterine tubes, and ovaries, leading to a condition called pelvic inflammatory disease (PID).
 Many different types of bacteria can cause PID.
-Left untreated, it can lead to permanent damage of the reproductive organs or life-threatening infection that spreads through the blood.
+Left untreated, it can lead to a wide range of complications, including pregnancy complications like extrauterine pregnancy, miscarriage, or chronic pelvic pain.